OA and Marine Spatial Planning

 3.3 Ocean accounts data for spatial planning

-The Ocean Accounts Framework provides several components directly relevant to MSP.
-The spatial data framework, ecosystem extent accounts, ecosystem condition accounts, and ecosystem services accounts each contribute essential information for spatial planning decisions.
+The Ocean Accounts Framework provides several components essential for MSP.
+The spatial data framework, ecosystem extent accounts, ecosystem condition accounts, ecosystem services accounts, and governance accounts each contribute essential information for spatial planning decisions.

 3.3.1 The spatial data framework